Overview of Cozumel’s Unique Ecosystem

 Orchids

 Cozumel is also home to several different orchids.
-The island’s most common species is the bird’s nest orchid (Epidendrum ibaguense), so named because its flowers resemble small birds’ nests.
+The island’s most common species is the bird’s nest orchid (Epidendrum ibaguense), named after its flowers, which resemble small bird nests.

 Other noteworthy species include the butterfly orchid (Encyclia cochleatum), which produces fragrant flowers that attract butterflies, and the tiger orchid (Oncidium sphacelatum), whose flowers are marked with spots that resemble a tiger’s fur.